 At Deception Valley Lodge we strive to keep our footprint as little as possible.
 We do this by making only use of solarsystems, minimize our waste and growing our own vegetables.
 At the moment we are looking into options to convert our gamedrive vehicles in to electric.

-We are dedicated to preserving endangered species and are working on a project to reintroduce black and white rhino to our reserve.
-Over the last years Deception Valley Conservancy worked hard to rehabilitate the environment for predators, and we are proud to say that we now have a wide range of free roaming predators at our reserve.
+We are dedicated to preserving endangered species and are working on a project to reintroduce black and white rhino to our conservancy.
+Over recent years Deception Valley Conservancy worked hard to rehabilitate the environment for predators on our conservancy, and we are proud to say that we now have a wide range of free roaming predators at our conservancy.
 We have multiple healthy packs of lions, wilddogs, leopards and cheetah as wel as the elusive and heavily endangered brown hyena roaming freely in our area.
 The highly endangered aardvark, aardwolf and pangolin are also thriving at our conservancy.
 Future years will see more species reintroductions to continue and rebuild the diversity of this beautiful part of Botswana and returning it back to its natural state.